sherlock-audit/2022-09-knox/README.md

 - [Docs](https://docs.knoxvaults.com/)
 - [Twitter](https://twitter.com/knox_finance)

-Test instruction can be found in `knox-contracts/README.md`, verified to be running correctly using Hardhat 2.10.0.
+Test instructions can be found in `knox-contracts/README.md`, verified to be running correctly using Hardhat 2.10.0.

 # Audit scope